KSDunne/statement_beauty/README.md

 1. Admin message for makeover booking

 In the screen shot below is showing the 'after' of the fix.
 Where is underlined is how it should be.
-However, previous to this it just displayed an interger, such as "0" indicating "makeup appointment" or "1" indicating "hair appointment", but this would not have been good UX for the superusers, because it was not explicit, so it would have been easy to get confused.
+However, previous to this it just displayed an integer, such as "0" indicating "makeup appointment" or "1" indicating "hair appointment", but this would not have been good UX for the superusers, because it was not explicit, so it would have been easy to get confused.
 It was changed from an integer to text.
 When the data type change was done the makeup model had to be zero'd.

 #### How the admin message looks now that it's fixed

 ![bug1a](docs/readme_images/bugs/bug1a.PNG)

-#### What was changed to fix the admin messgae
+#### What was changed to fix the admin message

 ![bug1b](docs/readme_images/bugs/bug1b.PNG)